 Some things, unfortunately, don't work out well.
 It's as if she wrote the novels in a hurry, and didn't always consider the consequences of, or the logic behind the actions of her characters.

 Both Bella Forrest and Christopher Nuttall are juggling a range of series simultaneously.
-They're very productive, but the quality, honestly, varies a little.
-And yeah, this is yet another example of this varying quality.
+They're very productive, but the quality, honestly, varies a bit.
+And yeah, this is yet another example of this 'varying' quality.
+Maybe both Nuttall and Forrest should consider hiring an assistant to keep track of consistency, and ask their editors to pay more attention to repetition.
+Or perhaps write less but better.
+I don't know.

 - The Girl Who Dared to Think